ROCm/rocDecode/docs/conceptual/video-decoding-pipeline.md

 # Video decoding pipeline

+There are three main components in rocDecode, as shown below,

+- Demuxer - Demuxer is based on FFmpeg, a leading multimedia framework.
+For more information, refer to https://ffmpeg.org/about.html.
+- Video Parser APIs -
+- Video Decode APIs -

 <p align="center"><img width="70%" src="../data/VideoDecoderPipeline.PNG" /></p>

-There are three main components in rocDecode, as shown in the figure above,

-- Demuxer
-- Video Parser APIs
-- Video Decode APIs
+Demuxer is based on FFmpeg, a leading multimedia framework.
+For more information, refer to https://ffmpeg.org/about.html.

-Demuxer is based on FFMPEG.
-The demuxer extracts a segment of video data and sends it to the Video Parser.
-The parser then extracts crucial information such as picture and slice parameters, which is then sent to the Decoder APIs.
-These APIs submit the information to the hardware for the decoding of a frame.
+Demuxer extracts a segment of the video data and sends it to the Video Parser.
+The parser then extracts crucial information, such as picture and slice parameters, sent to the Decoder APIs.
+The APIs, then, submit the information to the hardware to decode a frame.
 This process repeats in a loop until all frames have been decoded.

 Steps in decoding video content for applications (available in rocDecode Toolkit)